top of page

 I recently saw the Barbie movie.
 It is the most recent experience that has convinced me that forms are empty.
 Buddha was right - there is nothing inherent or fixed about anything.

 I used to love playing with Barbie dolls when I was still naive to the Western mythology of femininity: that I was supposed to look and act like a white, disproportionately sized, mute, and anesthetized doll.
 Little did I know that my brown skin, short stature and precociousness were quite magnificent (now I'm all about it; in fact, I lovingly call this powerhouse combo, "Vera", aka my daughter).
 Then, I became the soapbox feminist committed to annihilating all Barbies.
 Then, I saw the movie, and now "Barbie" is back in the category of dope.
 I recognize I am also saying that the art of cinema, plus Greta Gerwig's wit, plus my current take-nothing-too-seriously mindset, are part of what has earned back my respect for Barbie.
 But really at the end of the day, aren't all forms informed by a zeitgeist?
-By a wonderful, constantly changing, always-subjective conglomeration of elements?
-Even "Aidyn" is a peculiar combination of miscellaneous stuff in this moment of writing (I am hopeful that "peculiar" and "stuff" will not be used in my eulogy).
+By a constantly changing, always-subjective conglomeration of elements?
+Even "Aidyn" is a peculiar combination of miscellaneous stuff in this moment of writing.

 I have also witnessed the meaning of "guns" shift for me.
 I used to identify as a staunch pacifist, who universally rejected guns.
 Then, I met an incredibly sharp, articulate and inspiring trans-woman who explained to me that trans communities have become more militant in the face of increasing threats, in the form of discriminatory legislation, toxic public discourse, and straight-up violence.
 Pacifism is a hard line to toe when your loved ones are in danger.
-What would you do if you and the ones you love are in danger by virtue of being alive?
+What would you do if you and the ones you love are in danger simply for being alive?
 Even Dr. King himself supported self-defense with guns as sometimes necessary.
-As a result of this recent conceptual shift, I devised a durational performance art piece that involved the repetition of a single movement over the course of four hours (https://www.amancenido.com/architectures-of-intimacy).
+To further explore this potential conceptual shift, I devised a durational performance art piece that involved the repetition of a single movement over the course of four hours (https://www.amancenido.com/architectures-of-intimacy).
 The movement were the motions of wielding a gun.
 I discovered that extending my arms from my heart-space, as one does when extending their arms to shoot, can have an entirely different meaning.
 The movement of wielding a gun is not in itself indicative of violence.
 Words can be weapons of mass destruction; or poetic vessels of love.
 Guns can be vessels of love.

 I now know that at any moment, it can be love.
 Any form can be love.
 Even germs and steel, I'm certain.